The Well-Lived Life at KA Residences, Houston's New Health-Centered High-Rise Designed by Nina Magon

 By Kendall Morgan //

-The interiors of KA Residences have a neutral palette, with rare stone, highly textural surfaces, and gentle lighting designed for holistic well-being.
+At Houston's new KA Residences, each two-bedroom residence will have a covered balcony with outdoor kitchen, and three-bedroom residences have a pool, jacuzzi and outdoor shower.

-A rendering of KA Residences Houston, co-founded by Nina Magon of Nina Magon Studio and Moiz Bhamani of Eletell Development.
+A rendering of KA Residences Houston, co-founded by Nina Magon of Nina Magon Studio and Moiz Bhamani of Eletell Development Company.

 Each residence includes an in-residence wellness suite, known as a Merkaba Room, with features such as in-unit circadian lighting, elevated oxygen systems, personalized wellness programming and more meant to support human potential and longevity.